 Buyers will want to clearly understand what the business is all about and beyond the buyers interest there are other parties involved in the decision and approval process – yes the buyer usually has an accountant to review and provide recommendations and advice and then the bank will also need full financials, assets and leases (to name a few).

-Financial statements and tax returns prepared by your accountant.
 Ideally, they date back three years and also year to date financials may be required.
 BAS statements are also often requested for up to two years, so have them ready as well.
 (Financial statements are usually the profit and loss trading statements, balance sheets and depreciation schedules.
 These are different to the Company and individual tax returns which also very important to have ready).

-A detailed register of the business assets that will be included in the sale, such as equipment, furniture, fittings and be sure to itemise the essential and/or expensive items.
+Such as equipment, furniture, fittings and be sure to itemise the essential and/or expensive items.
 Other intellectual property such as websites, trademarks, copyrights are also known as an asset and should be listed as well.
 (Your broker must be made aware of any assets under lease and payout times and amounts.
 These assets are usually paid out on settlement).

-Detailed information on your leases (where applicable) which could be the premise/s or sometimes equipment, or if you own the property and are open to it being sold a property valuation may be required.
+Which could be the premise/s or sometimes equipment, or if you own the property and are open to it being sold a property valuation may be required.
 If you are leasing the premises have on hand copies of your rental receipts and provide the broker with clarity on what you pay.
 Some commercial and retail leases include or exclude outgoings such as land rates-building rates, property management fees or building insurances.
 GST also needs to be clarified.

-Details of any relevant accreditations, professional certificates, or licenses.
 Depending on the type of business you are selling, you are probably required to get certain types of licenses from various agencies or government bodies.
 You need to prepare the paperwork for these as some of them can be transferred to the buyer.
 If not, the details of your licenses can still help your buyer understand the type of licenses they must acquire before they can take over your company.

 Selling your business is not necessarily simple, but it can be made easier by working with an experienced business broker.
 If your looking for a business broker in NSW reach out to Merchant Business Brokers.